 Having led the global economy out of the 2020 recession, China’s standing with investors has steadily fallen over the course of 2021.
 In particular, equity investors have become increasingly frustrated as various high-profile businesses and industries have been subject to a tightening of the regulatory screws.
-The most conspicuous crackdown has been the antitrust investigations into China’s large technology companies, including Tencent and Jack Ma’s Ant Group which owns Alipay, an app that has more than one billion users.
-Meituan, Huarong Asset Management and the entire online education industry have also been the focus of regulators.
+The most conspicuous crackdown has been the antitrust investigations into China’s large technology companies, while the entire online education industry has also been the focus of regulators.
 It is possible to explain each in terms of idiosyncratic factors but there does appear to be a common thread: any institution that is deemed to wield too much power and influence, or is at odds with the Chinese Communist Party (CCP) or its objectives, is at risk.
 It has become increasingly clear that the ultimate objective is that of ‘common prosperity’.

 The goal is to create an ‘olive-shaped’ society with a wide middle class and few at the extremes of wealth or poverty.
 By distributing wealth more evenly, the CCP hopes that more Chinese will have the spending power to drive the economy and reduce China’s reliance on Western capital and know-how, creating the foundation for a new stage of growth.
 The CCP has had phenomenal success at raising living standards in recent decades, but with economic growth moderating, social pressures are increasingly coming to the fore.
 Many young Chinese feel that upward mobility is diminishing.
 Well-paying white-collar jobs can be hard to find, which is increasingly problematic for a well-educated workforce.
 Despite an end to the one-child policy, many families feel they cannot afford to have more children, adding to a looming demographic crisis.
 As Xi told officials in January, “Achieving common prosperity is not just an economic issue; it’s a major political matter bearing on the party’s foundation for rule.
 We cannot let an unbridgeable gulf appear between the rich and the poor”.